djimenezsanchez/NaroNet/README.md

 ## Preprocessing
 The firt step is to preprocess the image dataset and convert the raw image data to .npy files.
 To this end, 'NaroNet.preprocess_images' function is used.
 It uses the following parameters:
-* `args['PCL_ZscoreNormalization']`: use z-score normalization so that each marker in the full cohort presents a mean 0 and a standard deviation of 1 (default: True)
+* `args['PCL_ZscoreNormalization']`: use z-score normalization so that each marker in the full cohort shows a mean 0 and a standard deviation of 1.
+Default: True.
-* `args['PCL_patch_size']`: size of the square image patch that will be processed by the PCL module.
-Default: 15 (pixels)
+* `args['PCL_patch_size']`: size of the sides of a square image patch that will used as basic unit of interpretability.
+Default: 15 (pixels).

-Once it is executed it will create the following folder (in green):
+Once it is executed it will create the following green folder:

 ```diff
 DATASET_DATA_DIR/